gyzod/ocpp2mqtt/README.md

 ## Notes

-Please note that this has only been tested with a Grizzl-e Chargepoint.
+Please note that this has only been tested with a Grizzl-e Smart Chargepoint.

+For this specific chargepoint to work, I had to change 2 configuration items using the change_configuration mqtt action with the following args :
+- {"action": "change_configuration", "args": {"key": "StartChargingAfterConnect", "value" : "false"}
+- {"action": "change_configuration", "args": {"key": "StopTransactionOnInvalid", "value" : "true"}

 All payload message must follow the OCPP 1.6 protocol documentation : https://groups.oasis-open.org/higherlogic/ws/public/document?document_id=58944